-Wild at Stars will be broadcast locally in high definition on Fox Sports North with a start time at 7:00 PM.
-The game can be heard on KFAN 100.3 FM or online at Wild.com.
+Wild at Stars will be broadcast locally in high definition on Fox Sports North at 7:30 PM.
+The game can be heard on WCCO 830 AM or online at Wild.com.

 to receive Minnesota Wild broadcast alerts/game day previews each Wild Game day.

 By attending tonight’s game, you’ll be supporting a tremendous cause besides cheering the Wild on to a playoff berth.
 It’s Komen for the Cure night and proceeds raised from tonight’s game will go toward the battle against breast cancer.